-Unfortunately, you have a lot of choices in picking the title of your new guru, ranging from financial advisor to investment advisor to a wealth manager.
+With overlap in services and areas of expertise, it's no wonder why the general consumer gets so confused.
 Heck, I refer to myself as a financial planner and the name of my firm includes “Wealth Planning.”

 According to the 2019 Financial Trust Survey Report by Personal Capital, “Nearly half of Americans (48%) incorrectly believe all financial advisors have a legal obligation to act in clients’ best interests.”1 With all these titles floating around, it’s helpful to know the differences between each category of financial experts before committing to a long-term engagement.
-Here, we’ve rounded up some of the key differentiators between each group so you can sign your contract with confidence.
+Here, we’ve rounded up some of the key differences between each group so you can get the right kind of help with full confidence.

 Term #1: Financial Advisor